haoming-chen2006/EduOrg_Quant_Project/README.md

   - Basic Analysis on Demographic information
   - Webscraping for missions of all institutions.
   - Random Forest analysis on identifying outliers
+  - Interactive plot generation and classification of outliers in major city areas.
+  -